Stop wasting money on the wrong face wash for oily skin— foaming vs gel for oily skin

 Let's be specific about what people with oily skin typically spend money on — and what actually works.

+1).
 The strong foaming cleanser — twice a day

 Classic mistake.
 The logic is understandable — more power, more oil removal.
 The reality is rebound overproduction by midday.
 You're not cleaning oily skin into balance.
 You're cleaning it into crisis mode.

+2).
 Mattifying products layered on top

 Mattifying primers.
 Oil-control powders.
 Setting sprays.
 These work for a few hours.
 Then the oil breaks through anyway — because the underlying production rate was never addressed.
-You're managing a symptom while the cause keeps running unchecked underneath.

 Fix the cleanser first.
 You might be surprised how many of those other products become unnecessary.

-Expensive "oil-control" cleansers with poor ingredient profiles
+Expensive "face wash for oily skin" cleansers with poor ingredient profiles

 Premium price does not mean better formulation.
 Some of the most expensive cleansers on the market contain sodium lauryl sulfate — the harshest common surfactant — while some of the most effective cleansers for oily skin cost less than a restaurant meal.
-Price and quality have almost no relationship in the cleanser category.
-Ingredient labels do.

 I've seen people spend serious money on cleansers with stunning packaging and terrible ingredient lists — and struggle.
 Then switch to a straightforward, unglamorous gel cleanser with the right surfactant profile and see their skin change in three weeks.
-The bottle doesn't matter.
-What's inside does.
-Check the first five ingredients.
-That tells you everything.

 The toner-to-fix-the-cleanser problem